 Recommendations for breast cancer screening have varied over time and continue to vary .
 Organizations have different recommendations for when women should start being screened for breast cancer and how often they should be screened.
 Breast cancer is most commonly screened for with a mammogram, or an X-ray of the breasts.

 Some organizations have recommended annual screening mammograms starting at age 40.
 The U.S. Preventive Services Task Force (USPSTF) recommends that average risk women get a mammogram every other year from 50-74 years of age.
-The USPSTF recommends women ages 40-49 discuss breast cancer screening with their health care provider (1).
+The USPSTF recommends women ages 40-49 discuss breast cancer screening with their health care provider.
 Family history of breast cancer is a factor that could weigh into starting mammograms before age 50.

 At present, these recommendations are the same for women with and without Down syndrome.
 However, breast cancer is less common in women with Down syndrome.
 A number of studies have shown this including one we published in 2015 and an article on common health conditions (including breast cancer) we published in 2021.
 What does that mean for breast cancer screening for women with Down syndrome?
 Due to a lower incidence of breast cancer, should mammogram screening be different in women with Down syndrome?

 To help answer that question, we had the opportunity to work with an amazing team that used a type of computer modeling (called collaborative simulation modeling) to assess screening mammograms for women with Down syndrome.
-A paper was published this week about the study.
+A paper was published about the study.
 The abstract can be read at this link.

 What do the models show for women without Down syndrome?